ClimateCompatibleGrowth/guidelines/_posts/2023-11-01-data-confidentiality.md

 the outset to preempt conflicts.
 Additionally, certain data may contain sensitive personal information or details that could be detrimental if disclosed, necessitating the development of methods to protect such data while upholding open science principles.

-#PROPOSED SOLUTIONS
+# PROPOSED SOLUTIONS

 1. Addressing these challenges surrounding data confidentiality in open science is imperative.
-Researchers should establish comprehensive data sharing agreements with industry partners at the project's inception, explicitly defining data ownership, the extent of data sharing, and the conditions under which data can be made publicly accessible.
+Researchers should establish comprehensive data-sharing agreements with industry partners at the project's inception, explicitly defining data ownership, the extent of data sharing, and the conditions under which data can be made publicly accessible.
 This transparency can help prevent conflicts and ensure compliance with confidentiality requirements.
 2. For sensitive industry data, researchers can employ data anonymization techniques to remove personally identifiable information and confidential details, facilitating